-But for Kotb, nothing tops time spent with her Valentine's Day baby.
-"I would take my worst day, the day when everything's falling apart, since Haley, over my favorite day before" she asserted during a January appearance on The Ellen DeGeneres Show.
+Naturally, these days she needn't look too far to find her dose of Joy.
+While the 55-year-old's career has been on a particularly sharp ascent the past decade, for Kotb nothing tops time spent with her Valentine's Day baby, 3-year-old Haley Joy Kotb.
+"I would take my worst day, the day when everything's falling apart, since Haley, over my favorite day before" she asserted during a January 2018 appearance on The Ellen DeGeneres Show.
 "She changed everything."

 A 2007 battle with breast cancer left her stronger, but unable to have kids.
 "Every time I swallow those pills, the pills are doing two things to me," she said at the time of her course of treatment.
 "They're fighting my cancer and they're taking away any opportunity to ever have a kid."